giulioderrico/Excel-Practice-Files/README.md

-2. Boolean Expression Evaluator:
+2. Boolean Expression Combinations Evaluator:
-    - The Boolean Expression Evaluator Excel file assists in evaluating Boolean expressions.
-You can input different combinations of true/false values and operators to observe the outcomes of the expressions.
+    - This Excel file is a powerful tool for evaluating Boolean expressions and generating all possible combinations of true/false values for the given conditions.
+Simply input the conditions and operators, and the file will automatically compute and display the combinations.